 my career and my professional life to those people.

-I vowed I would do the same for other young people in TV news."
+I vowed I would do the same for others.”

--how to make sure you “look” the part including hair, make-up,
+-How to make sure you “look” the part including hair, make-up, clothing

 THE JOB HUNT

--which markets are good and which are bad
+-Which markets are good and which are undesirable

 DOES THIS REALLY HELP?
 IS IT WORTH THE MONEY?